src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

 The following index describes the contents and purpose of all the files the various Substrate tools create in your Substrate repository on your behalf.

 * **`modules`**\
-  A tree of Terraform modules, the ones listed below to support your network and admin accounts, one module for each domain you define, and all the modules you define to encapsulate your own code.
+  A tree of Terraform modules, the ones listed below to support your Substrate and network accounts, an additional one module for each domain you define, a common module included by all those domain modules since common infrastructure across accounts is such a ... common design pattern, and all the modules you define to encapsulate your own code.
 Substrate-managed files include a header identifying them as such and declaring whether you may edit them.
   * **`common`**
     * **`global`**\
       A blank slate, where you can add global resources to all your service accounts.
 (Managed by `substrate create-account`.)
+    * **`regional`**\
-    * **`regional`** A blank slate, where you can add regional resources to all your service accounts.
+      A blank slate, where you can add regional resources to all your service accounts.
 (Managed by `substrate create-account`.)
   * **`deploy`**
     * **`global`**\
       A blank slate, where you can add global resources (e.g. IAM roles) to your deploy account.
-(Managed by `substrate bootstrap-deploy-account`.)
+(Managed by `substrate setup`.)
     * **`regional`**\
       A blank slate, where you can add regional resources (e.g. ECR repositories) to your deploy account.
-(Managed by `substrate bootstrap-deploy-account`.)
+(Managed by `substrate setup`.)
   * **`intranet`**\
-    Your Intranet, which runs in your admin account, and serves the Credential and Instance Factories, the Accounts page used to access the AWS Console, and potentially more.
-(Managed by `substrate create-admin-account`.)
+    Your Intranet, which runs in your Substrate account, and serves the Credential and Instance Factories, the Accounts page used to access the AWS Console, and pages you add yourself.
+(Managed by `substrate setup`.)
   * **`lambda-function`**\
     An abstraction used by `modules/intranet` and that you're free to use if it works for you.
-(Managed by `substrate create-admin-account`.)
+(Managed by `substrate setup`.)
   * **`peering-connection`**\
     An abstraction used by `root-modules/network/peering`.
-(Managed by `substrate create-admin-account`.)
+(Managed by `substrate setup`.)
   * **`substrate`**\
     A convenience for making domain, environment, and quality plus network configuration easy to access from your modules.
-(Managed by `substrate create-account` and `substrate create-admin-account`.)
+(Managed by `substrate create-account` and `substrate setup`.)
   * _**`domain`**_
     * **`global`**
       * **`main.tf`**\